From rugged coastal heathland to dramatic mountain views, explore the geology and landscape of this UNESCO Biosphere Reserve

 ACE customer on a previous tour with Kevin Hand

-Cost of £1875 includes: accommodation based on sharing a twin or double bedded room, breakfast, two lunches (one packed), six dinners with water & coffee, excursions & admissions, gratuities.
+Included: Accommodation based on sharing a twin or double bedded room, breakfast, two lunches (one packed), six dinners with water & coffee, excursions & admissions, gratuities.

-Not included: return travel, travel insurance, single room supplement £175, double room for single use supplement £245.
+Not Included: Return travel, travel insurance, single room supplement £175, double room for single use supplement £245.